emsesp/docs/docs/Configuring.md

 ### General Options

 - **Language**.
 This sets the language to be used for the EMS Device Entity names, as shown in the WebUI Devices Dashboard and also for MQTT Discovery.
 The default is English.
-When using Home Assistant you may need to remove the previous EMS-ESP MQTT entries (from HA's Settings->Devices & Services->MQTT) and restart EMS-ESP just to be sure.
+When using Home Assistant, and switching the language you may need to remove the previous EMS-ESP MQTT entries (from HA's Settings->Devices & Services->MQTT) and restart EMS-ESP just to be sure.
 - **Hide LED**.
 Turns off the LED when in normal operating mode.
 The LED is still shown when booting or when there are connection issues.
 - **Enable Telnet Console**.
 This is on by default and allows users to connect to the in-secure Telnet server on port 23.
 - **Enable Analog Sensors**.
 This enables any GPIO to collect signals, whether it's a digital I/O, a pulse counter or ADC measuring mv.